Funding Public Interest

 VI.
 Plan Administration

-The Emory LRAP will be administered by a committee composed of faculty, staff, alumni, and the Dean or his or her designee.
-The committee will continually review the program and suggest changes as appropriate.
+The Dean or his or her designee will administer the Emory LRAP.
+The Dean or his or her designee will anually review the program and suggest changes as appropriate.
 Emory University reserves the right, at any time and in its sole discretion, to make decisions and interpretations regarding the LRAP program, to make changes to the LRAP program, and/or to cancel the LRAP program.

-All applications for participation, and any questions about this plan, should be directed to the attention of Michelle Stevens, Senior Director for Finance and Administration, Loan Repayment Assistance Program, Emory University School of Law, 1301 Clifton Rd.
-NE, Atlanta GA 30322 (firstname.lastname@example.org).
-The University Bursar's Office is responsible for disbursement of funds.
+All applications for participation, and any questions about this plan, should be directed to the attention of Ms. Michelle Stevens, Senior Director for Finance and Administration, Loan Repayment Assistance Program, Emory University School of Law, 1301 Clifton Rd., Atlanta, GA 30322 (firstname.lastname@example.org).
+The University Bursar’s Office is responsible for disbursement of funds.

 VII.
 Loan Repayment Assistance from Employers or Other Non-Emory Sources